Latest Firing Information

 Evening Classes: Tuesday through Thursday 6:30 – 9:30 p.m.

-Pots from the November 5 firing are ready to pick up.
+Pots from the December 20th firing will be ready to pick up on Saturday, 12/21.

 Unclaimed Pots